Mohs Micrographic Surgery

 - Facility Type: Surgeries can be performed at University Hospitals like NYU (where Dr. Tzu is a part-time assistant professor).
 From a cost perspective, extra facility fees apply to hospital-based surgery.
 Surgeries can also be performed at outpatient office facilities such as Wall Street Dermatology.
 From a cost perspective, no facility fees apply to office-based surgery.

-- Availability: Don’t delay treating your skin cancer.
+- Availability: Don’t delay treating skin cancer.
 Schedule your appointment for skin cancer surgery sooner than later.

 - Credentials and Experience of the Mohs Surgeon: Dr. Tzu is fellowship-trained in dermatopathology (NYU 2010) and Mohs and reconstructive surgery (University of Pennsylvania 2011).
 The majority of Mohs surgeons are not board certified in dermatopathology.